-A little over a decade after the Concorde was grounded, a Colorado start-up wants to build a small fleet of supersonic passenger jets—but with fares a quarter of the latter.
+A little over a decade after the Concorde was grounded, Boom, an aviation start-up, based in Colorado, wants to build a small fleet of supersonic passenger jets—but with fares one-fourth that of the Concorde.

-The Boom would cruise at Mach 2.2—mildly faster than the Concorde—which is more than twice the speed of sound or about 1,680 m.p.h., making the trip from New York to London in a comfortable 3.5 hours.
+The aircraft, also called Boom, would cruise at Mach 2.2—mildly faster than the Concorde—which is more than twice the speed of sound or about 1,680 m.p.h., making the trip from New York to London in a comfortable three and a half hours.

 Where a round-trip on the Concorde would’ve cost some $20,000, on the Boom, it’d be $5,000.